 Aphasia is a common complication of stroke.
 It is estimated that 1 in 5 of all stroke sufferers will experience some degree of aphasia after their stroke and every year in the UK 11,400 people become aphasic due to stroke.

 The effects of aphasia can vary widely; some experience only mild effects, perhaps being unable to think of certain words, whereas some are unable to read, write or speak at all.
 Some can speak fluently but may be unaware that what they are saying doesn’t make sense.

 Aphasia does not mean that a person with aphasia necessarily has reduced intelligence or has any learning disability.
-Indeed, many people with aphasia can remain entirely rational, but the fact that they can’t express themselves, makes aphasia such a traumatic and frustrating experience them and their families.
+Indeed, many people with aphasia can remain entirely rational, but the fact that they can’t express themselves, makes aphasia such a traumatic and frustrating experience for them and their family.
 Even everyday tasks can become impossible, such as making telephone calls, shopping, or having a conversation.

 I found I could not speak.
 In my head I was completely lucid but the words kept flapping about like fish out of water.
 I could not get hold of them enough to speak them.

 All the words were there, but it was like a library after vandals have got in and have thrown all the books on to the floor: you know the book you want is there somewhere - but WHERE?